YourAnime-moe/youranime.moe/README.md

 #### Is this project alive?
 Yes!
-Last big update was in April 2017.
+Last big update was in July 2017.
 I started this project in December 2016, and plan to continue for a couple of years.